iamahmadmhd/smart-invoice-analyzer/README.md

 5. Validated invoices can be exported as CSV/ZIP batches.
 6. Users can query invoice data using natural language.

-The result is a project that reflects real business workflows, real infrastructure concerns, and real engineering trade-offs.

 ## Product capabilities

 ### Invoice upload and processing

-- Upload invoice documents from an Expo React Native app.
+- Upload invoice documents from an Expo React Native app (iOS, Android, and web).
 - Support PDF, JPEG, and PNG source files.
 - Use presigned upload flows for direct document storage in Amazon S3.
 - Track invoice lifecycle from upload through processing and review.